amatveiakin/polykit/HOWTO.md

    I've tested with Clang 10.0.0 and MSVC 14.0 (C/C++ compiler version 19.27.29112), but other modern compilers should work as well.

 All other dependencies are managed by Bazel.
-This means an internet connection is required for on first run.
+An internet connection is required on first run.

 **For pure Python code**

-Install Python3.
+1. Install Python3.
 Note that PyPy has better performance than the default (CPython) interpreter.
+2. Install “sortedcontainers” module: `pip install sortedcontainers` (note: you may need to replace `pip` with `pip3`)

 Bazel is not required.

 **For Python code with C++ bindings**

-Follow the steps for C++ and for Python.
+Follow the steps for C++.
 In additional to that:

    * On Linux/MacOS.
 Install Python3 development tools.
 Ubuntu package name is `python3-dev`.